AnirudhBhat/anirudhbhat.github.com/_posts/posts/2020-10-25-Command-query-separation-pattern.markdown

 > It states that every method should either be a command that performs an action, or a query that returns data to the caller, but not both.
 In other words, Asking a question should not change the answer.

-CQS basically says that your function name **should exactly** do what it says.
+CQS basically says that your function name **should exactly** say what it does.
 For example consider the below code

 ``` kotlin
 	 fun fetchNames(): List<String> {